Is nuclear energy ‘green’? France and Germany lead opposing camps.

 “With the pressure from the Germans, it’ll be difficult,” said Jean-Yves Tretz, 63, a retired plant worker.

 Claude Ledergerber, a French anti-nuclear activist who is part of the plant’s control commission, said reactivation is technologically “no longer possible.”
-Too many elements have already been removed, he said.
+Too many elements have been removed, he said.

-Playing a round of Pétanque, a French outdoor bowling game, restaurant owner Schwein said he is prepared for the last workers to leave the plant when decommissioning is completed in the coming years.
+Playing a round of Pétanque, a French outdoor bowling game, restaurant owner Schwein said he is prepared for the last workers to leave the plant when decommissioning has been completed in the coming years.

 He has installed solar panels.